vrodriguezf/mlr/doc/knitted/tutorial/task.md

 ```

-The [SupervisedTask](http://berndbischl.github.io/mlr/man/SupervisedTask.html) help page also lists several other arguments
+The [Task](http://berndbischl.github.io/mlr/man/Task.html) help page also lists several other arguments
 to describe further details of the problem.

-E.g., we could include a blocking factor into the task.
+For example, we could include a blocking factor into the task.
-This would tell the task that some observations "belong together", so they are either put all
+This would tell the task that some observations "belong together", and should
-in the training or the test set during a resampling iteration.
+not be separated when splitting into training and test sets during a resampling iteration.
-Or you could weight observations according to their importance.
+Another possibility is to weight observations according to their importance.